mia-platform/documentation/docs/fast_data/realtime_updater.md

 - You must define at least one custom field with the following flags set to true: **Primary Key**, **Required**.
 - You must create an index using the previously defined custom field and set the flag **Unique** to true.

-When a change occurs in the connected System, it sends a Kafka message to the ingestion topics to signal the change.
+When a change occurs in the connected System, it sends a Kafka message to the ingestion topics to trigger the change.
 This change is propagated to the projections.
 When a projection is updated, an event of that update can be produced on Kafka in order to notify that a specific projection has changed.
 This allows you to have interesting architecture reactive on events involving your projections.

 ## Trigger the update of a Single View